null Skip to main content

 A quick guide to choosing the best water filtration for your home.

-Water drop
+clean Water drop

 Radioactive drinking water sounds like something out of a sci-fi movie.
 But as the saying goes, truth is often stranger than fiction.
 Within the past 2 years, U.S. regulators identified 56 new contaminants in drinking water, including pesticides and radioactive materials.
 Many of these are directly linked to the onset of disease.
 People exposed to these newly found chemicals may be at risk for health problems, including cancer, reproductive disruption, liver disease, and more, according to the Guardian.